octopus-db/documentation/_sources/data_tables.rst.txt

 * TAXONVALID -- Boolean (True/False) variable

 * PARENTID -- Is fkey.
-Refers to ordinal higher ranking TAXONID
+Refers to ordinal higher ranking "TAXONID"

 * TAXEXTINCT -- Boolean (True/False) variable.
 The value is True if the taxon is extinct, False if extant.
 (Neotoma)